 “I know of other Skinheads from different parts of London that didn’t take drugs but in Hackney there were plenty that did.
 The Chesham Arms on a Friday night – straight from work, twenty blues, four a pound.
 Then home, dinner, bath, get changed, five blues on the bus so by the time I got to the Tottenham Royal I was buzzing, along with many of the other Skins there.
 We never had any bother chatting the girls up as we all could have talked for England and if you had shares in Wrigley’s chewing gum you would have been laughing all the way to the bank” – from ‘The Soul Stylists’ by Jim Cox.

-Reputedly, the Kray twins were also regular visitors.
+Legend has it that the Kray twins were regular visitors.
 The Tottenham Royal was located in 415-419 Tottenham High Road – just a few steps up the road from where T Chances is today.

-“Dr Martens and crombies, all tooled up as well” – Hotspurs skins and suedeheads, 1970.
+“Dr Martens and crombies, all tooled up as well” – Hotspurs skins and suedes, 1970.

 “Next time you see me running on the pitch, don’t forget I’m just the same as you”.
 Spurs bootboys – date unknown, but 1972 or later is likely.

-Tottenham’s finest, Jook.
+Not Tottenham, but close enough: Edmonton’s finest, Jook.
 According to this writeup, they “had skinheads following them around London”.
-I very much doubt this was the case, as the skinhead style had already evolved into ‘suedehead’ and then ‘smoothie’ by the time Jook started playing.
+I strongly doubt this was the case, though, as the skinhead style had already evolved into ‘suedehead’ and then ‘smoothie’ by the time Jook started playing.
 Here they are in their 1974 bootboy prime.

 Fast-forward four years: